crashGoBoom/nf-video/README.md

   -c  CRF Number for ffmpeg
   -h  Prints help information
   -i  Video to Process (Required.)
+  -l  Language of the subtitle track in ISO 639.
+3 letter language code. (eng, fra, etc..)
+  -s  Adds a subtitle file.
   -w  Adds a watermark (Defaults to upper left.)
   -x  X location for the watermark
   -y  Y location for the watermark